January 31, 2025 Quick space links

 - Boeing’s VP Mark Nappi has left his Starliner position for an advisory role before retiring later in February

-This is only one of many management changes that have going on in Boeing’s space division.
+This is only one of many management changes that have been going on in Boeing’s space division.
 Expect more to come.

 - Rocket Lab ships its newest Archimedes engine for testing at Stennis